Flavor of Love season 3: "Parlez-Vous Flavor?"

 The next morning Flav, Sinceer, Thing 2, and Black have breakfast.
 Flav stated earlier on Episode 13 that somebody would have to go home the next morning.
 During breakfast, Flav pulls out 3 flight tickets.
-One ticket it to Paris, another one is to Monaco, and the last one is to Los Angeles.
+One ticket is to Paris, another one is to Monaco, and the last one is to Los Angeles.
 First, Flav gives the ticket to Paris.
 The ticket went to Thing 2.
 Next, Sinceer and Black start fighting because they were debating why each other should go home.
 After the fight, Flav gives Black the ticket to Monaco, and Sinceer is sent home back to Los Angeles.
 Flav goes on the plane with Black to Monaco first.
 Then, Thing 2 gets her date with Flav in Paris.
 After the 2 dates were over, Flav had to make his decision.
 Flav chose Thing 2 over Black; And Thing 2 is his "queen."